logo

 Key Factors Driving the Automobile Industry

 1. The growing middle-income population: Over the past decade, sustained economic growth has bolstered consumers’ buying power and affordability, resulting in an increased desire for durable consumer goods.
-According to the Boston Consulting Group, between 30 and 40 million individuals are expected to join the lower middle-income class by 2025, with an additional 34 million moving into a higher middle-income category, thereby improving their overall quality of life.
-As local production of cars is set to increase in the future, along with the government’s decision to split 0-1,600 cc single slab into further three categories, automobiles are likely to become more affordable for middle-class consumers.
+The global middle class surpassed 4 billion for the first time in 2025, with over 100 million people expected to join its ranks that year alone.3 In emerging markets, the middle-class population, according to Oxford Economics, is projected to grow from 354 million households in 2024 to 687 million by 2034, nearly doubling.4 As local car production is set to increase in the future, along with the government’s decision to split the 0-1,600 cc single slab into three categories, automobiles are likely to become more affordable for middle-class consumers.

 1. The expansion of manufacturing and infrastructure development activities is driving up the demand for motor vehicles.
 The growth in infrastructure development leads to greater road connectivity, subsequently increasing the need for motor vehicles.